Prana Brion II Pants Review

 Our Analysis and Test Results

-The Brion is very functional as a hiking pant but also excels as a casual, everyday pair.
-The stretch fabric ensures that they are super comfortable against the skin, while also offering superior mobility, durability, and protection you would expect from an outdoor pant.
+The Brion II is very functional as a hiking pant but also excels as a casual, everyday pair.
+The stretch fabric ensures that they are super comfortable against the skin while also offering superior mobility, durability, and protection you would expect from an outdoor pant.
 This model has a relatively slim and straight cut.
-They come in a wide variety of earthy colors, ensuring that you will look as comfortable in a meeting at work as out on the trail.
+They come in a wide variety of earthy colors, ensuring you will look as comfortable in a meeting at work as you are on the trail.

 Performance Comparison

-The Brion is a very comfortable pant that ranks up there with our favorite pairs in this metric.
-In particular, we love the 95%/5% nylon/elastane blend, that offers just the right amount of stretch in the crotch and upper legs.
+The Brion II is a very comfortable pant that ranks up there with our favorite pairs in this metric.
+In particular, we love the 95%/5% nylon/spandex blend that offers just the right amount of stretch in the crotch and upper legs.
 The fabric feels soft against the skin, and we appreciate that even though they are cut a little slim, mobility is rarely limited.
 We like the gusseted crotch.
-The fly zipper could stand to extend a bit lower but it totally functional.
+The fly zipper could stand to extend a bit lower, but it's totally functional.

 There are no crotch holes or roll-up cuff snaps.
 However, we did notice that the gusset is a slightly lighter material than the rest of the pants.
 Even with this subtle addition, they are not our favorite choice for hot weather.
 Having said that, because of the slimmer fit, the legs do roll up securely if you need some relief on a warmer day.